 A completely new Bulbs Replacement module was also launched to give technicians easy access to accurate bulb replacement data.
 As well as providing a replacement guide for each type of bulb, the new module rates the difficulty of the replacement procedure.
 This new feature helps technicians quickly assess the complexity of the job, allowing them to accurately provide quotes and avoid underestimation of tasks.

 Service Schedules have now been added to Autodata’s motorcycles product.
-This significant addition means, that as well as technical information, time estimates and DTC, this product now includes OE service schedules - something that is becoming more important with the growing complexity of bikes.
+This significant addition means, that as well as technical information, time estimates and DTC, this product now includes OE-recommended service items – something that is becoming more important with the growing complexity of bikes.

 Visit us on stand F10 to try the latest features, chat to the team and find out more.